 Mille-Feuille Nabe 10

 • If you don’t have enough layers to pack the pot tightly, consider using a smaller pot or place other ingredients in the center.
-Here, I stuffed the center with the napa cabbage leaves that came off when I cut and rinsed the cabbage.
+Here, I stuffed the napa cabbage leaves that came off when I cut and rinsed the cabbage.
 You can also put enoki mushrooms or shimeji mushrooms in the center.

 Mille-Feuille Nabe 11